MisterWest11/CloudComputing/Cloud Computing Fundamentals.md

 Each provider has its strength but all offer core services like:

-**Infrastructure-as-a-Software (IaaS)**: Rent computing resources like virtual approved machines, storage, and networking.
+**Infrastructure-as-a-Software (IaaS)**: gives a variety of computing infrastructure such as storage, servers, networking hardware.
+It also maintains and supports these infrastructures.

+*Benefits*

+* Resources are highly scalable.

+* Cost depends on the consumption.

+* Single piece of hardware serves many users.

+* Client has control over architecture.

-**Platform-as-a-Service (PaaS)**: Develop, deploy, and manage, applications on a cloud platform.
+**Platform-as-a-Service (PaaS)**: Develop, deploy, and manage, applications on a cloud platform. it is a cloud base where development, testing and organizing the different applications takes place.
+Implementing PaaS simplifies the process of software development.

 **Software-as-a-Service (SaaS)**: Use pre-built cloud applications like email, CRM, or productivity tools.